appseconnect/docs/_posts/ProcessFlow Management/protocol-implementation.md

 **_Note_**: _You can anytime view the differences of these protocols in XSLT preview of Mapper Node._

-## Prerequisites for Protocol Implementation in Process Flow:
+## Prerequisites for Protocol Implementation in Process Flow

 1. You need to have basic knowledge of the protocol used by the application selected by you.